0xAlok/TabNest/product-plan.md

-# TabSaver Extension - Product Plan
+# TabNest Extension - Product Plan

 ## Overview

-TabSaver is a browser extension for Chrome/Edge (with Firefox support planned) that allows users to save and restore their current tabs and tab groups with a single click.
+TabNest is a browser extension for Chrome/Edge (with Firefox support planned) that allows users to save and restore their current tabs and tab groups with a single click.
 The extension focuses on simplicity, usability, and efficiency, addressing the common problem of losing tab context between browser sessions.

 ## Core Value Proposition

 - **One-Click Saving**: Save all current tabs and tab groups instantly
 - **One-Click Restoration**: Restore entire sessions with a single click
 - **Tab Group Support**: Properly preserve and restore tab groups
 - **Modern UI**: Clean, minimal interface focused on usability

 ## Target Users

 - Power users who work with many tabs and tab groups
 - Researchers who need to maintain different contexts
 - Professionals who switch between different projects